kamranmuazzam/uloom/documents/surgery/general principles/sections/haemorrhage.typ

 This requires some precondition, Platelelts.
 Also, platelets in the blood don't cause coagulation all the time without haemorrhage, because there are natural anticoagulants and vessel wall is normal.

 === Techniques of Haemostasis
-The techniques of Haemorrhage are#card #written #shomiron
+The techniques of Haemorrhage are#written #card #shomiron
 + Pressure and Packing#footnote[using Gauze for 6-10 minites(clotting time)]
 + Elevation
 + Tourniquet (Esmarch Bandage)